 BASF's Wyandotte operations comprise three separate stationary sources: (1) chemical production plants with a Standard Industrial Classification (SIC) major grouping of 28 and identified as State Registration Number (SRN) B4359; (2) plastics production plants with an SIC major grouping of 30 and identified as SRN M4777; (3) laboratory and research operations with an SIC major grouping of 87 and identified as SRN M4808.
-Polytech Moulding (N7238) and Abbott Laboratories (P0164) also operate manufacturing plants at this site.
+Abbott Laboratories (P0164) also operate a manufacturing plant at this site.